Certified Management Accountant

-The U.S. based Institute of Management Accountants USA is one of the two global bodies that offers the CMA Certification.
-Only authorized partners of IMA can provide coaching to students for CMA USA.
-CMA (USA)-certified professionals work inside organizations of all sizes, industries, and types, including manufacturing and services, public and private enterprises, not-for-profit organizations, academic institutions, Government entities (USA), and multinational corporations worldwide.
+USA-certified professionals work inside organizations of all sizes, industries, and types, including manufacturing and services, public and private enterprises, not-for-profit organizations, academic institutions, Government entities (USA), and multinational corporations worldwide.
 To obtain certification, candidates must pass a rigorous exam, meet an educational requirement, experience requirement, and demonstrate a commitment to continuous learning through continuing professional education (CPE).

-The Certified Management Accountant (USA) Exam
+The Certified Management Accountant (USA) exam

 Prior to 2010, the CMA exam was organized into four parts: Business Analysis, Management Accounting and Reporting, Strategic Management and Decision Analysis.
 Since 2010, the exam has been condensed into two four-hour parts, covering largely the same material as the former four part exam with added emphasis on financial planning, analysis, control, and decision support.

 Each exam consists of descriptive questions and two 30-minute essay questions.
 Candidates are given 3 hours to complete the multiple choice section and one hour to complete the essays.
 Candidates must show their work for the essay questions in order to receive credit.
 Parts 1 and 2 of the CMA exam are scored on a scale of 0–500 with a candidate's raw score converted to a uniform scaled score against all exam candidates.
 On this scale, a score of 360 represents the minimum passing scaled score.